FelixKrueger/SNPsplit/docs/genome_prep/genome_preparation.md

 **4)** The filtered high-confidence SNP positions of strain 2 are incorporated as full sequence, and optionally as N-masking

-**5)** The SNP information of strain and strain 2 relative to the reference genome build are compared, and a new Ref/SNP annotation is constructed whereby the new Ref/SNP information will be Strain/Strain2 (and no longer the standard reference genome strain Black6 (C57BL/6J))
+**5)** The SNP information of strain and strain 2 relative to the reference genome build are compared, and a new Ref/SNP annotation is constructed whereby the new Ref/SNP information will be Strain/Strain2 (and no longer the standard reference genome strain Black6 (C57BL/6J)).
+Later on, genome 1 will correspond to 'strain', genome 2 to 'strain2'.

 **6)** The full genome sequence given with `--strain <name>` is read into memory, and the high-confidence SNP positions between Strain and Strain2 are incorporated as full sequence, and optionally as N-masking

 The resulting `.fa` files are ready to be indexed with your favourite aligner.
-Proved and tested aligners include Bowtie2, Tophat, STAR, HISAT2, HiCUP and Bismark.
-Please note that STAR and HISAT2 may require you to disable soft-clipping, please see above for more details.
+Proven and tested aligners include Bowtie2, Tophat, STAR, HISAT2, HiCUP and Bismark.
+Please note that BWA does not support alignments to N-masked genome (see [here](../SNPsplit/specific_comments.md)).

 Both the SNP filtering and the genome preparation write out report files for record keeping.